nrwl/nx-workshop/README.md

 If you get stuck running any Nx command, there is a `SOLUTION.md` file in each lab's folder.

-As mentioned, for anything Angular/styling or HTML template work we will provide with the code you need as direct links to the files.
+As mentioned, for anything Angular/styling or HTML template work we will provide the code you need as direct links to the files.
 Please use these as much as possible.

 Finally, if you fall behind or join late, Git branches are provided for each lab, which will fast forward you to that lab - `git checkout lab-x` (where `x` is the number of the lab you want to start).